The Indoor Air Quality Epidemic + 6 Natural Solutions

 According the Intellipure website, features of the Ultrafine 468 include:

-- Proven to be 40 times more efficient than HEPA filters
+- Proven to be more efficient than HEPA filters

 - Currently utilized in hospitals, medical clean rooms, government buildings and military applications